polkadot-developers/substrate-developer-hub.github.io/docs/index.md

    [Start a Private Network](tutorials/start-a-private-network/index.md) tutorials.

-2. **With Substrate FRAME**: You can easily create your own custom runtime using [FRAME](knowledgebase/runtime/frame.md) (Framework for Runtime Aggregation of Modularized Entities), which is the method used by the Substrate Node.
+2. **With Substrate FRAME**: You can easily create your own custom runtime using [FRAME](knowledgebase/runtime/frame.md) (Framework for Runtime Aggregation of Modularized Entities), which is what is used to build the Substrate Node.
 This affords you a large amount of freedom over your blockchain's logic, and allows you to configure data types, select from a library of modules (called "pallets"), and even add your own custom pallets.
 The [Substrate Developer Hub Node Template](https://github.com/substrate-developer-hub/substrate-node-template) is a